histoRy1337/Telegram_backdoor/README.md

 # Telegram_backdoor

-This is a Windows-only backdoor that you can control through a Telegram BOT
+This is a Windows-only backdoor that you can control through a Telegram bot.

-What's on the menue ?
+What's on the menu ?
 - Reverse Shell
 - Screenshots
 - Keylogger
-- File transfer
+- File transfert
 - Purge

+The commands are listed in the /man command.

-How to create a Telegram bot ?
+How to create the Telegram bot ?

-Contact GodFather on Telegram, get your token, call the getUpdates API and get your chat_id.
-Fill the credentals.txt file with them.
+Contact GodFather on Telegram, generate your bot and your token.
+Call the getUpdates API page : https://api.telegram.org/bot{TOKEN}/getUpdates and get your chat_id.
+Fill the credentials.txt file with the datas.
+The backdoor is ready be used.